Lightnet/gd_multiplayer_battle_combat/README.md

 # gd multiplayer battle combat

 # Information:
- This work in progress.
+ Work in progress.

  This sample project for multiplayer.

- This is test how handle user input.
-For multiplayer which need to know how godot multiplayer peer works.
-As working on no auth for testing the builds.
-Well there will be mixed.
+To know how GodotEngine Multiplayer Peer works.
+There no auth checks yet.

+ To create some basic features for player controller to make first person shooter and melee.
 As well how handle entity projectiles and hit collisions.
+It will be expand later for combat system test.

 # Features and work in progress:
  - [ ] network